Ethical Conduct for Research Involving Humans Policy

 |This document is available in alternate format on request.|

-Attention to the ethical and legal implications of research is an accepted and inherent part of good research practice and will be conducted at Humber in accordance with the Tri-Council Policy Statement: Ethical Conduct for Research Involving Human Subjects, 2nd edition (TCPS 2).
+Attention to the ethical and legal implications of research is an accepted and inherent part of good research practice and will be conducted at Humber in accordance with the Tri- Council Policy Statement: Ethnical Conduct for Research involving Humans -- TCPS 2 (2018).

-All individuals associated with Humber in any capacity and conducting research involving humans must comply with this policy and the accompanying procedural document.
-This includes individuals not associated with Humber who approach faculty, staff or students or seek approval or endorsement from the college, or use college facilities for research involving humans, including at multiple sites that include Humber.
+All individuals associated with Humber in any capacity and regardless of the location (i.e. on or off campus), must comply with this policy and its accompanying procedure.
+This includes the University of Guelph-Humber faculty hired by Humber College.
+In addition, this includes individuals external to Humber who approach staff or students or seek approval or endorsement from the College.
+It also covers use of institutional data or College facilities.

-All college employees involved in research involving humans must ensure that they are familiar with the principles in this policy, and those of the Tri-Council Policy Statement on ethical research, and incorporate these principles into the research design and implementation of the project.
+All College employees involved in research involving humans must ensure that they are familiar with the principles in this policy, and those of the Tri-Council Policy Statement on ethical research.
+These principles must be incorporated into the research design and implementation of any project.

-REB approval is not required for access to publically available information or materials, including archival documents and records of public interviews or performances.
+Ethics review and approval by the Humber REB is required for all research involving human participants that is conducted under the auspices of the College.
+REB approval is not required for access to publicly available information or materials, including archival documents and records of public interviews or performances.

-Human participants: Individuals whose data or responses to interventions, stimuli or questions by the research are relevant to answering the research question.
-Under a broad definition, the research may include human participation;
+Human participants: Individuals (living or deceased) whose data or responses to interventions, stimuli or questions are relevant to answering the research question.
+Under a broad definition, research may include human participation:

 - Directly through physical participation; may include both active and/or passive involvement;